Progressive Rock. Music. On Vinyl and CD.

 by Phideaux

-In 2009, after the magnificent "Doomsday Afternoon," "Number Seven" was released.
-And it's a great success in its own way.
+Following the magnificent "Doomsday Afternoon," "Number Seven" was released in 2009.
+And it's holding its own.

 Storm